-Additional pension purchased and Transfers In:
+Additional pension purchased and Transfers In

-If you have purchased any additional pension in the 2019/20 scheme year, by using the APC or SCAPCs scheme for example, then that figure will show in the 'additional pension purchased' line.
+If you have purchased any additional pension in the 2021/22 scheme year, by using the APC or SCAPCs scheme for example, then that figure will show in the 'additional pension purchased' line.

-Any additional CARE pension purchased from a transfer in of previous pension rights completed in the year ending 31 March 2020 will be shown in 'Transfers in'.
-If your transfer is in progress and has not completed, then it will not show in this statement but will be included in subsequent statements.
+Any additional CARE pension purchased from a transfer in of previous pension rights completed in the year ending 31 March 2022 will be shown in 'Transfers in'.
+If your transfer is in progress and has not completed, then it will not show in this statement but will be shown in subsequent statements.

-Please note the breakdown of the CARE build up does not include any late retirement increase, Divorce or Scheme Pays Debits.
+The breakdown of the CARE build up does not include any late retirement increase, divorce or Scheme pay debits.